SUNET/edusign-app/e2e/TESTS.md

   and invitation email sent to 2nd invitee
-- Check presence of text "Documents you have invited others to sign", of  message "Signed by:" the invitee that has signed, of message "Waiting for signatures by" the other invitee, of message "Required security
+- Check presence of text "Documents you have invited others to sign", of  message "Signed by:" the invitee that has signed, of message "Waiting for signatures by" the other invitee, of message "Required assurance
   level: Low", and of a button to remove the document
 - Sign invitation as 2nd invitee
 - Check email sent to inviter informing them that the last invitee has signed